flyingpeach/flyingpeach.github.io/docs/mentoring.markdown

 I plan to ask PhD students to serve as a GSI for at least 1-2 terms over the course of their program.
 This is a valuable experience, particularly for those who have academic ambitions, and also helps the team (and me!).

 #### **Working hours and vacation**
-I am very flexible on working hours and vacation time, as long as the student is making good progress on their research.
-Typically PhD students will take some time off during winter break and summer semester, as well as public holidays.
+I am very flexible on working hours and vacation time, as long as research progress is satisfactory.
+In addition to statutory holidays, PhD students will typically take some time off during winter break and during the spring/summer semester.
 For absences of less than 1 week, I would like to be informed at least a week in advance; for absences of more than 1 week, I would like to be informed at least a month in advance.